AbigailAbenaDadzie/Newsletter-Sign-Up/README.md

 ## Acknowledgments

-I'd like to acknowledge [Jerome] for their support and guidance throughout this project.
+I'd like to acknowledge Jerome for his support during this project.